boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/aws-opensearch.md

      ![Save data source](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/Savedatasource.png#max-width=100%)

-> **NOTE:** Amazon Open Search have the following Limitations:  <br />
+> **NOTE:** Amazon Open Search has the following limitations:  <br />
-•	Joins are not supported and thrown error message.  <br />
+•	Joins are not supported and will throw an error message.  <br />
-•	Code view switching is restricted as applying grouping for sub queries is unsupported.  <br />
+•	Code view switching is restricted as grouping for sub queries is unsupported.  <br />
-•	Virtual scrolling is restricted for now as we did not have SQL function for the operation.  <br />
+•	Virtual scrolling is restricted for now as there is no SQL function for the operation.  <br />
-•	Top N option in initial filters are unsupported as join command is not supported.  <br />
+•	The Top N option in initial filters is unsupported as the join command is not supported.  <br />
-•	Expressions which use today() and now functions are unsupported in widgets.  <br />
+•	Expressions that use today() and now functions are unsupported in widgets.  <br />
 •	The data sampling feature is restricted, as applying a limit in a subquery is not supported. <br />

 ### Connect using custom attribute and dashboard parameter

 We have added support for **custom attributes and dashboard parameters** to the data source connection.
-You can connect to the data source using custom attributes or dashboard parameters.
+You can now connect to the data source using custom attributes or dashboard parameters.

 **Custom Attribute**